pingsupriya/QUIZ-APPLICATION/README.md

-# CausalFunnel Quiz Application
+# Quiz Application

 A modern, interactive quiz application built with Next.js, React, TypeScript, Material-UI, and Tailwind CSS.
 This application fetches trivia questions from the Open Trivia Database API and provides a comprehensive quiz experience with timer, navigation, and detailed results.

 ## 🎯 Project Overview

-This quiz application was built as a coding assignment for the Software Engineer Intern position at CausalFunnel.
-It demonstrates modern web development practices, clean code architecture, and attention to detail in implementing all specified requirements.
+It demonstrates modern web development practices, clean code architecture, and attention to detail in implementing all specified requirements of the application.

 ### Key Features Implemented